jpf/terraform-provider-okta/README.md

 Usage
 ---------------------

-This plugin requires two inputs to run: the okta organization name and the okta api token.
-The okta base url is not required and will default to "okta.com" if left out.
+This plugin requires two inputs to run: the Okta organization name and the Okta API token.
+The Okta base url is not required and will default to "okta.com" if left out.

 You can specify the inputs in your tf plan: